Need guidance for the USC supplemental essays? Enroll in our college application boot camp to get the counseling and advising you need.

 For other questions, begin with the answer, then explain the why.

-Also, remember that they aren’t looking for the most sophisticated student, they just want introspective students.
+Also, remember that the admissions team at USC is not looking for the most sophisticated student, they just want introspective students.

-- For instance, don’t just say that your favorite movie is Captain America: The Winter Soldier or Twelve Angry Men – explain why.
+- For instance, don’t just say that your favorite movie is Captain America: The Winter Soldier or Twelve Angry Men – explain why (briefly).

 - Perhaps you’re interested in the themes of privacy versus security, or the film made you interested in the law or political science.